fabbricadigitale/scimd/docs/DESIGN.md

 | **tooMany** | The specified filter yields many more results than the server is willing to calculate or process | GET, POST (Search) | 400 |
 | **uniqueness** | One or more of the attribute values are already in use or are reserved | POST (Create), PUT, PATCH | 409 |

-Other errors with the related to status code
+Other errors with the related status code

 | Status Code | Applicability | Description |
 |-------------|---------------|-------------|